Kentucky Court Records

 - The offense is not a sex-related offense or one committed against a child.

-Apart from misdemeanors, the jail records of some felony sentencing regarded as a Class D felon can also be expunged.
+Apart from misdemeanors, the jail records of some felony sentencings regarded as Class D felons may also be expunged.
 KRS § 431.073 allows for a Class D felony expungement after five years of the last sentencing.